 I was filled with deep regret.
 Did I regret what I'd done?
 Did I regret that ruthless idea I'd had while I was in the hospital?
 Or did I regret that at the beginning I had kept him?
 I didn't know.
 Perhaps I'd fallen into a trap of my own making.

 Probably he figured that he wasn't expressing himself enough by clawing the foot of the bed.
-One night, in the midst of a nightmare, my foot suddenly felt as if it had been cut by a sharp implement.
+One night, in the midst of a nightmare, I suddenly felt as if my foot had been cut by a sharp implement.
 Waking up with a start, I saw him fly from the bed.
 He had clawed a chunk out of the sole of my foot.

 Had I reached the limit of my endurance?
 Did I have to continue putting up with this?
 That's what I was asking myself.
 The answer?
 I should continue putting up with it.
 What else could I do?
 Now he had already taken hold of my heart.
-If I killed him, the huge vacuum in my heart would certainly flatten me like a steamroller.
+If I killed him, the huge vacuum in my heart would certainly destroy me.
 Now if my body sustained some injuries and my spirit some annoyances, so what?
 And, too, there were always things I could do: I could wear shoes to bed, wrap the quilt tightly around me.
 If he launched a surprise attack on my head, I could wear a crash helmet.
 There were always solutions.

 Copyright 2007 by Can Xue.
 Translation copyright 2007 by Karen Gernant and Zeping Chen.
 All rights reserved.